We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 These foods tend to be high in protein and fiber, which are two nutrients that have been shown to lead to satiety.

 They also tend to contain some resistant starch.

-The main problem is that a lot of people have problem tolerating legumes.
-For this reason, it is important to prepare them properly.
+The main problem is that a lot of people have difficulties tolerating legumes.
+For this reason, it’s important to prepare them properly.